mjnagel/test/src/pepr/operator/README.md

 ## UDS Operator

-The UDS Operator manages the lifecycle of UDS Package CRs and their corresponding resources (e.g. NetworkPolicies, Istio VirtualServices, etc.).
+The UDS Operator manages the lifecycle of UDS Package CRs and their corresponding resources (e.g. NetworkPolicies, Istio VirtualServices, etc.) as well UDS Exemption CRs.
 The operator uses [Pepr](https://pepr.dev) to bind the watch operations to the enqueue and reconciler.
 The operator is responsible for:

+#### Package

 - enabling Istio sidecar injection in namespaces where the CR is deployed
 - establishing default-deny ingress/egress network policies
 - creating a layered allow-list based approach on top of the default deny network policies including some basic defaults such as Istio requirements and DNS egress
 - providing targeted remote endpoints network policies such as `KubeAPI` and `CloudMetadata` to make policies more DRY and provide dynamic bindings where a static definition is not possible
 - creating Istio Virtual Services & related ingress gateway network policies

+#### Exemption

+- allowing exemption custom resources only in the `uds-policy-exemptions` namespace unless configured to allow in all namespaces (see [configuring policy exemptions](../../../docs/CONFIGURE_POLICY_EXEMPTIONS.md))
+- updating the policies Pepr store with registered exemptions

 ### Example UDS Package CR